Frequently Asked Questions

 This is all you need to do to prepare your hive for your new colony!
 After this, just introduce the colony to their new home.
 For more information, please see all of the other articles in this FAQ section (Getting Started), check out our feature article “6 Steps to Getting Started,” and don’t forget to check our our DVD which has a wealth of information including graphic illustrations which will help you to better understand and better care for your bees.

 If you buy a package of bees, you might be best off buying from a local supplier.
 There are a lot more suppliers who provide bees locally than suppliers who will ship bees through the mail.
-See our list of package suppliers to order bees.
+See our list of bee package suppliers to order and buy bees.

 Bees are shipped in the spring (which is also swarming season) but you need to place your order by November if you want to be assured of getting bees.
 Most suppliers sell out quickly because most commercial beekeepers lose a substantial portion of their bees every year to parasites and disease and now CCD-- this creates a constant demand for new bees.
 My experience with purchased bees is limited to what I've read and heard from other beekeepers.

 When you order bees they are usually "created."
 The Queens are bred or manufactured and then put into a box with bees that are not the queen’s offspring.
 Then the bees are shipped, which is quite stressful for them.
 Bees that are shipped to different climate zones may not have the genetic knowledge to survive healthily in their new homes.